ng-angular-stack/ng-query/apps/docs/insertions/insert-prefetch-next-data.md

 Once the current resource (often the current page) is loaded, it will fetch the next page data.

 - `hasNextData` is a signal, and every time it returns `true`, `nextParams` will be called and generate an the next identifier.
 If their is no matching identifier, a new resource is created otherwise, it just return the existing resource

+## Exposed utilities

 - `prefetch` is a method exposed that it callable by passing params, and a new resource will be created and his loader called.
 It helps to prefetch some data
+- `prefetchNext`, if called, it will start the prefetch of the next page.
+It may be used with `(mouseenter)` to start the prefetch of the next page before the user click on the button.